 Departing from the Netherlands

-Does the employment contract and residence permit have an end date in the month of March or the upcoming month of April?
+Does the employment contract and residence permit have an end date in the month April?
 In case that the assignee had plans to leave the Netherlands to return to India, please let us know.
 In that case, we can assist you by applying for an extension of the residence permit.
 An extension of the employment contract is the most important document we need for this assistance.
 It is important for us to avoid that an employer has assignees who are unlawfully staying in the Netherlands, as the consequences are strict yet avoidable.
 In the meantime, it is recommended to keep track of the international flight situation for the assignee once the situation improves.

 Immigration procedure to come to the Netherlands

 Do you have assignees for whom the immigration procedure has already been started e.g. the application has been submitted and perhaps the MVV appointment at the Dutch embassy is or was scheduled?
-We expect a slight delay in the decision making period: normally the immigration authorities have a decision period of two weeks.
-This could now be a bit longer.
-The MVV appointment that was perhaps initially planned for March or first week of April will be cancelled by the Dutch embassy and needs to be rescheduled to a date after the 6th of April, as most embassies plan to open their doors again.
+The MVV appointment that was perhaps initially planned for March or April will be cancelled by the Dutch embassy and needs to be rescheduled to a date after the 28th of April, as most embassies plan to open their doors again.
 This is how we can take care of the situation: